 The figures below show the expenditure of the sector compared to other SBE sectors and for different type of projects.
 Projects are divided depending on their main focus (Establishment of collaboration frameworks and platforms, Capacity Building, Research and Innovation, Capitalisation of good practices).
-We can observe in the figure, that Fisheries and Aquaculture accounts for 10% of the overall spending on SBE priority13.
-The figure also indicates that almost half of the expenditure goes to Research & Innovation (45%), followed by capacity building (25%) and the establishment of collaboration frameworks and platforms (18%) while a smaller share (12%) is spent on capitalisation projects.
+We can observe in the figure, that Fisheries and Aquaculture accounts for 10% of the overall spending on SBE priority.
+The figure also indicates that almost half of the expenditure goes to Research & Innovation (45%),

-10 BLUEfasma countries covered: Greece, Italy, France, Spain, Portugal, Cyprus, Malta, Croatia, Montenegro
+BLUEfasma countries covered: Greece, Italy, France, Spain, Portugal, Cyprus, Malta, Croatia, Montenegro

-11 MED-AID countries covered: Croatia, Denmark, Egypt, France, Greece, Italy, Netherlands, Norway, Portugal, Spain, Tunisia, Türkiye, United Kingdom
+$^{11}$ MED-AID countries covered: Croatia, Denmark, Egypt, France, Greece, Italy, Netherlands, Norway, Portugal, Spain, Tunisia, Turkey, United Kingdom followed by capacity building (25%) and the establishment of collaboration frameworks and platforms (18%) while a smaller share (12%) is spent on capitalisation projects.

-12 MEDFISIS countries covered: Albania, Cyprus, Egypt, France, Greece, Israel, Italy, Jordan, Lebanon, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, Tunisia, Türkiye
+&lt;sup>12 MEDFISIS countries covered: Albania, Cyprus, Egypt, France, Greece, Israel, Italy, Jordan, Lebanon, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, Tunisia, Turkey

-13 Data unavailable for a number of projects
+&lt;sup>13 Data unavailable for a number of projects